-The effect of the nearby construction site was not clearly visible in the data.
+415 The effect of the nearby construction site was not clearly visible in the data.
 Only at the P{ground} and P{roof} locations there were some increased concentrations from the direction of the construction site (south-west).
-For SMEARIII{ground} or F{ground} , the direction of the construction site (north-east) did not stand out.
-At SMEARIII{ground}, increased concentrations on higher wind speeds from west observed, which is probably caused by a single pollution event 2022.

-and was captured due to the higher inlet location.
+For SMEARIII{ground} or F{ground}, the direction of the construction site (north-east) did not stand out.
+At SMEARIII{ground}, increased concentrations on higher wind speeds from west observed, which is probably caused by a single pollution event and was captured due to the higher inlet location.
 For P{roof} this direction is also shielded by the building where this location resides.
+Similar results have also been reported by Alas et al. (2019) who did not observe increased eBC concentrations close to construction sites.

 Figure 8.
-Boxplot of the whole deployment period.
-Panel a) data are only from the first 15.5 days (4.7-19.7) of the deployment.
-Panel b) data are from the whole deployment phase 4.7.
-16.9.2022 (74 d).
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interquartile range.(74 d).
+BoxplotBoxplots of from the whole deployment period-Panel: a) data are only from the first 15.5 days (4.7-19.7) of the deployment-Panel when all the instruments were operational; and b) data are from the whole deployment phase (74 d).
+The explanation for the boxes in the same as in Fig. 5.

-420 Figure 9.
-Wind roses of the deployment phase showing median BC concentration measured with different sensors as function wind speed and direction.
+Figure 9.
+Wind roses of the deployment phase showing median $\frac{BCeBC}{C}$ concentration measured with different sensors as function of wind speed (WS, in units of $[m s^{-1}]$) and direction.